 Eight lesson modules have been compiled to expand students’ knowledge, prepare the Scholars for a week at NASA Langley Research Center if accepted to attend a Summer Academy, and familiarize them with NASA’s Earth System exploration.
 Learning will occur through weekly reading assignments, simulations, viewing video segments, and participating in online discussions.
-Learning will be demonstrated by completing case study analyses, data analysis, quizzes, APA written reports, and a final capstone report.
+Learning will be demonstrated by completing case data analysis, quizzes, APA written reports, and a final capstone report.
 These module activities are submitted in sequential order every two weeks and posted through the VESSS online course website.
 All activities within the modules are reviewed and evaluated by a certified Virginia educator through the online system, with detailed feedback provided.

 All VESSS modules are aligned to the following standards for students in grades 9-12.

 ● Next Generation Science Standards (Earth Science and Space Sciences)

 ● International Technology Education Association (ITEA)

 ● National Science Education Standards (NSES)

 ● Virginia Standards of Learning (SOL’s) for Earth Science (Level II) and Sciences

 Students may receive up to five transferable dual-enrolled college credits, at no cost to them, from Virginia Peninsula Community College, depending upon their successful completion of the online course and Summer Academy program.

 ● Online Course: Topics GOL 105 – Physical Geology- 4.0 transferable credits

 ● Summer Academy: Topics GOL 199- Supervised Study in Geology- 1.0 credits